hodelly/own-up-rate-quotes/README.md

 ## Testing

-In the project directory, you can run:
+In the project directory, you can run:<br />
 `npm test`

 Launches the test runner in the interactive watch mode.<br />